 The Philippi Trust was founded in 1989 by Rev Malcolm Worsley, FACC, a Church of England Minister and Probation Officer.
-He was a Founder Member of the Association of Christian Counselors in the UK, and is an Honorary Fellow of the Association.
+He was a Founding Member of the Association of Christian Counselors in the UK, and is an Honorary Fellow of the Association.

 The vision for the Philippi Model of counselling grew out of Malcolm’s own life experiences and is based on Biblical foundations and supported by recognized advanced listening and responding skills.

 The Philippi Trust was registered as a charity in 1992, with five Trustees who were significant in Malcolm’s life – men and women whose wisdom and spiritual integrity were crucial in creating a sound foundation.

 After establishing an initial Counselling and Training base in Blackpool, England, Malcolm saw within the Philippi Vision the potential to encompass overseas, in the shape of ‘Philippi International’.
 As a consequence, as well as local bases being established in the UK, overseas Branches were opened in Namibia, South Africa, Germany and Guernsey and a base in the USA.
 Additional training courses were also delivered in Northern Ireland, Belgium, Tenerife, Russia, and Brazil.
 The Lord called Malcolm home on 22 December 2015.
 His legacy lives on through the work of Philippi International.

 The Philippi Trust adheres to the statement of faith of the ACC and abides by their Code of Ethics: The Association affirms the central truths of the Christian faith expressed in the Bible and historic creeds.
 God is one and this unity is revealed to man as Father, Son and Holy Spirit.
 The ACC recognizes this and specifically the Lordship of Jesus Christ and the authority of the Scripture in all areas of belief and practice.